giampaolo/psutil/docs/api.rst

    | ``'all'``      | the sum of all the possible families and protocols  |
    +----------------+-----------------------------------------------------+

-  On macOS and AIX this function requires root privileges.
   To get per-process connections use :meth:`Process.net_connections`.

   .. code-block:: pycon